curedao/docs/constitution/2-solution.md

 ##### Decreased Ability to Determine Comparative Efficacy

 The placebo-controlled, randomized controlled trial helped researchers gauge the efficacy of an individual drug.
-However, it makes determination of comparative efficacy much more difficult.
+However, it makes the determination of comparative effectiveness much more difficult.

 ##### Slowed Growth in Life Expectancy

-Prior to 1962, rapid advancements in medical science had been producing a 4-year increase in human lifespan every year.
+From 1890 to 1960, there was a linear 4-year increase in human lifespan every year.
 This amazingly linear growth rate had followed millennia with a flat human lifespan of around 28 years.
 Following this new 70% reduction in the pace of medical progress, the growth in human lifespan was immediately cut in half to an increase of 2 years per year.